YS-McGee/E-voting-with-Lattice-Cryptography/README.md

 # Documentation

 ## Declaration
-Lattice-IBE-master is referenced to tprest/Lattice-IBE [1], with slight modification for Apple Silicon execution documented in the Issues [2] by me.
+Lattice-IBE-master is referenced to tprest/Lattice-IBE [1], with modifications such as execution on Apple Silicon documented in the Issues [2], and additional functions called by main.py.

 ## Installation